Go directly to product information

 Would you like to know what this mbongo tastes like?

 You can also try a test tube with peeled mbongo.
-The tube contains enough pepper to fathom the flavor essence.
+The tube contains sufficient pepper to fathom the essence of taste.

 View all details